The Big Send-off: Scalable and Performant Collectives for Deep Learning: Performance Results

-Finally, we examine how these communication gains translate into improvements in end-to-end training performance at scale.
-The left panel of Figure~\ref{fig:deepspeed} presents the batch times for strong scaling GPT-3-style transformer training on Frontier using the DeepSpeed ZeRO-3 framework~\cite{sc2020zero}.
+Finally, we examine how these communication gains translate into improvements in DL training performance at scale.
+Figure~\ref{fig:e2e} (left) presents the batch times for strong scaling GPT-3-style transformer training on Frontier using the DeepSpeed ZeRO-3 framework~\cite{sc2020zero}.
 Green lines represent ZeRO-3 runs with RCCL, the default communication library and blue lines represent runs with all-gather and reduce-scatter collectives in ZeRO-3 issued with PCCL.
 At smaller scales (128 and 256 GCDs), both libraries perform comparably.
 However, as we scale further, PCCL begins to outperform RCCL.
-At 512 GCDs, PCCL reduces batch time by nearly 30\% for the 7B model and by 16\% for the 13B model.
 When scaling to 1024 GCDs, RCCL fails to maintain strong scaling and even exhibits increased batch times compared to 512 GCDs.
-In contrast, PCCL continues to scale efficiently, delivering a 60\% speedup for the 7B model and a 39\% speedup for the 13B model.
-Finally, at 2048 GCDs, although both libraries show diminishing returns in strong scaling efficiency, PCCL still achieves substantial speedups (70--80\%) relative to RCCL.
+In contrast, PCCL continues to scale efficiently, delivering a $2.5\times$ speedup for the 7B model and a $1.6\times$ speedup for the 13B model.
+Finally, at 2048 GCDs, although both libraries exhibit diminishing returns in strong scaling efficiency, PCCL still achieves substantial speedups $3.3$--$4.9\times$ relative to RCCL.

-We observe similar trends on Perlmutter, as shown in the right panel of Figure~\ref{fig:deepspeed}.
-At 256 GPUs, NCCL outperforms PCCL by approximately 6\%.
-However, as we scale to larger GPU counts, PCCL begins to outperform NCCL--achieving a 7\% speedup at 512 GPUs and a significantly higher 20\% speedup at 1024 GPUs.
-All of these results highlight PCCL's ability to deliver performance improvements for collective communication across multiple GPU architectures, and more importantly, translate those gains into meaningful end-to-end speedups for large-scale deep learning applications.
+We observed similar trends on Perlmutter, as shown in Figure~\ref{fig:e2e} (right).
+For a 7B parameter model, at 256 GPUs, PCCL underperforms NCCL with slowdown of $0.94\times$.
+However, as we scale to larger GPU counts, PCCL begins to outperform NCCL--achieving a $1.07\times$ speedup at 512 GPUs and a significantly higher $1.37\times$ speedup at 2048 GPUs.

+Figure~\ref{fig:e2e2} presents batch times for strong scaling GPT3-1.3B on Frontier using PyTorch DDP.
+At smaller scales, RCCL outperforms PCCL, with PCCL showing a $0.55\times$ and $0.80\times$ slowdown at 128 and 256 GCDs, respectively.
+However, at higher GCD counts, PCCL rapidly closes this performance gap and ultimately surpasses RCCL, achieving a $1.8\times$ and $2.4\times$ speedup over RCCL at 1024 and 2048 GCDs, respectively.
+These results highlight PCCL's ability to deliver performance improvements for collective communication across multiple GPU architectures, and more importantly, translate those gains into significant speedups for production DL applications.